-- Public notice of all applications, orders, or actions listed in subsection (3) of this section must be given by: prominent advertisement in the area affected by the proposal.
-Prominent advertisement may be by publication in a newspaper of general circulation in the area of the proposed action or other means of prominent advertisement in the area affected by the proposal. - (i) Newspaper publication.
-[Name Clean Air Agency] must provide public notice by prominent advertisement in the area affected by the proposal; or - (ii) Posting on the permitting authority web site for the duration of the public comment period.
-Duration does not require uninterrupted web site access.
-The following permitting authorities must post notice on their web site: - (A) Ecology; - (B) Insert names of permitting authorities. - This public notice can be published or given only after all of the information required by the permitting authority has been submitted and after the applicable preliminary determinations, if any, have been made. - (c) The notice must be published or given before any of the applications or other actions listed in subsection (3) of this section are approved or denied. - The applicant or other initiator of the action must pay the publishing cost of providing public notice in a newspaper. - (5) Information available for public review. - (a) Administrative record. - (i) The information submitted by the applicant, and any applicable preliminary determinations, including analyses of the effects on air quality, must be available for public inspection in at least one location near the proposed project.
-A permitting authority may comply with this
+- Public notice of all applications, orders, or actions listed in subsection (3) of this section must posted on the permitting authority web site for the duration of the public comment period.
+Duration does not require uninterrupted web site access. - (i) The permitting authority may supplement this method of notification by advertising in a newspaper of general circulation in the area of the proposed action or by other methods appropriate to notify the local community. be given by prominent advertisement in the area affected by the proposal.
+Prominent advertisement may be by publication in a newspaper of general circulation in the area of the proposed action or other means of prominent advertisement in the area affected by the proposal. - (ii) Require notification in newspaper until July 1, 2018. - This public notice can be published posted or given only after all of the information required by the permitting authority has been submitted and after the applicable preliminary determinations, if any, have been made. - (c) The notice must be published posted or given before any of the applications or other actions listed in subsection (3) of this section are approved or denied. - The applicant or other initiator of the action must pay the publishing cost of providing public notice in a newspaper if the permitting authority determines supplemental noticing is required.

+(5) Information available for public review.

+(a) Administrative record.
+The information submitted by the applicant, and any applicable preliminary determinations, including analyses of the effects on air quality, must be available for public inspection-in at least one location near the proposed project.
+A permitting authority may comply with this requirement by making these materials available on their web site or in at least one physical location near the proposed project.